OpenTechSchool-Brussels/data-visualisation-with-processing/Text-books-and-streams.markdown

 ##c) Reading some tweets

 Now .... sometimes you care, sometimes you don't.
-While at OTS we pride ourselves on explaining each line of code, sometimes while using more heavy libraries, some part of code might appear that are extremely useful but might be a bit out of league as for assimilation.
+While we pride ourselves on explaining each line of code, sometimes while using more heavy libraries, some part of code might appear that are extremely useful but might be a bit out of one's league.
 Not saying it's not important to understand it, but there is a safe margin between "getting it" and being able to recode the whole library...
 This will be the case here.

 So, let's have an overfly of how connecting to twitter works.